annievu22/AirBnB_Project/README.md

 ## 1. Overview

-This project analyzes New York City Airbnb listings using Python and Tableau to explore pricing strategies, room types, and geographic availability across boroughs.
-It aims to uncover trends that influence host performance, booking behavior, and neighborhood dynamics.
+This project uses Python and Tableau to analyze NYC Airbnb listings, exploring pricing, room types, and availability across boroughs.
+Insights on price, reviews, and availability help guide smarter booking and hosting decisions.

-Data cleaning and transformation were performed in Python, with exploratory statistics and pattern detection applied across key variables like price, reviews, and availability.
-Results were visualized in Tableau to assist users and hosts in making smarter booking and listing decisions.

 ---